 Depending on what you are looking for exactly, PA poker sites offer some interesting bonus options for new players.

 Signing up for PokerStars PA gives you two options.
-You can either go for the standard welcome bonus of 100% deposit match up to $600 or get $100 worth of free funds to use (a mix of Spin & Go tickets, casino funds, and free spins) after playing a single cash hand.
+You can either go for the standard welcome bonus of 100% deposit match up to $600 or get $150 worth of bonus play funds to use (a mix of Spin & Go tickets, casino funds, and bonus spins) after playing a single cash hand.
 So, newcomers to online poker have a nice option to get them started and provide them with some extra funds to use as they figure things out.

 Registering at BetMGM Poker and Borgata Poker gets you a straight-up first deposit bonus of up to $1000, so their offers have a higher maximum than what is offered by PokerStars.
 Players can also get up to $75 worth of free tournament tickets, depending on the size of their first deposit.

-New players at WSOP PA also get a very attractive welcome package.
-All new players can claim $50 in free funds after making the minimum deposit of $10.
-There is also a very generous 100% deposit match up to $1000, meaning those with bigger bankrolls can get the best value for their money here.
+New players that sign up at WSOP PA also get a very attractive welcome package.
+There is a very generous 100% deposit match up to $1000, meaning those with bigger bankrolls can get the best value for their money here.
+Players also get up to $100 in extra funds (depending on the deposit size).
 The only downside of WSOP Pennsylvania is that it does not offer any completely free funds in the form of a no deposit bonus.

 Online gambling in Pennsylvania was first legalized in December of 2017 with the passage of the gambling expansion act (officially, H 271).
 Like with other regulated states, it took some time before online gambling and poker operators actually opened their doors and started accepting players.